syncfusion-content/xamarin-docs/Xamarin/DataGrid/Column-Types.md

 ### Padding

-SfDataGrid allows the users to set padding for the cells in both display mode and edit mode by using the property [GridColumn.Padding](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Padding.html).
+SfDataGrid allows the users to set padding for the cells in both display and edit mode by using the property GridColumn.Padding [GridColumn.Padding](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Padding.html).

 {% tabs %}
 {% highlight xaml %}